-\sum a -the sum of the CFU counted on all the dishes retained from two successive dilutions, at least one of which contains a minimum 15 blue CFU.V -Volume of inoculum placed in each dish, in millilitres;
+$\sum$ a -the sum of the CFU counted on all the dishes retained from two successive dilutions, at least one of which contains a minimum 15 blue CFU.V -Volume of inoculum placed in each dish, in millilitres;

-n1 - Number of dishes considred in he first dilution;

-n2 - Number of dishes considred in the second dilution;

-d -Dilution factor corresponding to the first dilution retained [d = 1] when the undiluted liquid product (test sample) is retained].
+- n1 Number of dishes considred in the first dilution; - n2 Number of dishes considred in the second dilution; - d -Dilution factor corresponding to the first dilution retained [d = 1] when the undiluted liquid product (test sample) is retained].

 Round off the results to two significant figures.
-Express the result as the number of β -glucuronidase-positive Escherichia coli per milliliter (liquid products) or per gram (other products) as a whole number to two significant figures (if below 100) or as a number between 1.0 and 9.9 multiplied by the appropriate power of 10.
+Express the result as the number of $\beta$ -glucuronidase-positive Escherichia coli per milliliter (liquid products) or per gram (other products) as a whole number to two significant figures (if below 100) or as a number between 1.0 and 9.9 multiplied by the appropriate power of 10.